awsdocs/aws-php-developers-guide/doc_source/iam-examples-managing-access-keys.md

-# Managing IAM Access Keys with AWS SDK for PHP Version 3<a name="iam-examples-managing-access-keys"></a>
+# Managing IAM access keys with AWS SDK for PHP Version 3<a name="iam-examples-managing-access-keys"></a>

 Users need their own access keys to make programmatic calls to AWS\.
 To fill this need, you can create, modify, view, or rotate access keys \(access key IDs and secret access keys\) for IAM users\.
 By default, when you create an access key, its status is Active\.
 This means the user can use the access key for API calls\.